MATH3611 is a Mathematics Level III course.

 Units of credit: 6

-Prerequisites: 12 units of credit of Level II Mathematics courses with an average mark of at least 70 or higher, including MATH2111 or MATH2011 (Credit), or MATH2510 (Credit), or permission from Head of Department.
+Prerequisites: 12 units of credit of Level II Mathematics courses with an average mark of at least 70 or higher, including MATH2111 or MATH2011 (Credit), or MATH2510 (Credit), or permission from the Course Authority.

 Cycle of offering: Term 2

 Graduate attributes: The course will enhance your research, inquiry and analytical thinking abilities.